mathandpencil/mathandpencil.github.io/_posts/2014-07-08-unit-testing-gochas-in-django.markdown

 ---
 layout: post
-title:  "Unit Testing Gochas In Django"
+title:  "Unit Testing Best Practices In Django"
 date:   2014-07-08
 ---

-The following are a list of Django unit-testing gochas.
+Math and Pencil writes a lot of unit tests in Django.
+Over the years, we have compiled a number of helpers we use across multiple projects.
+Here is a list of "best practices" we have compiled.

 #### Directory Structure